DevExpress-Examples/pdf-document-api-custom-signer/README.md

 The PDF Document API allows you to create a custom class to use your own object to create PKCS#7 signatures.

-The code sample project shows how to create a **Pkcs7SignerBase** descendant to use a custom signer.
+The code sample project shows how to create a **Pkcs7SignerBase** descendant to use a custom signer based on the [Bouncy Castle C# API](https://bouncycastle.org/csharp/index.html)..